urmiii/TSFInternship/README.md

 Problem Statement - What will be predicted score if a student study for 9.25 hrs in a day?

+Task 4 - For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 Dataset for task 2 - http://bit.ly/w-data
 Dataset for task 5 - https://drive.google.com/file/d/1lV7is1B566UQPYzzY8R2ZmOritTW299S/